shobbb/IntelligentAssignment/README.md

 #Intelligent Assignment

 Intelligent assignment creates teams based off of each individual users ranking of topic preference, using k-means clustering.
-This webservice requires an input of each users ranks [1 being most preferred, and 0 indicating no preference] and unique id [pid], as well as the max team size.
+This webservice requires an input of each users ranks [1 being most preferred and 0 indicating no preference] and unique id [pid], as well as the max team size.
 This also uses top trading cycles to switch members of teams who have already worked with other members on that team.

 Accessing the service
 ------------------